instadeepai/Mava/README.md

 )
 ```

 Logging occurs at user specified time intervals and, as such, the independent variable in all `tensorboard` plots is when logging has occured.
 In the above example logging occurs every 10 seconds, and as such, each point on the x-axis of a plot corresponds to 10 seconds of system runtime.
-When the `time_delta` parameter is set to 0, this will lead to nearly consant logging which corresponds roughly with steps taken by the system.
+When the `time_delta` parameter is set to 0, this will lead to nearly constant logging which corresponds roughly with steps taken by the system.

 ## Roadmap